 Invented by Daniel Larimer, it is an alternative consensus mechanism to Proof of Work.
-People in a particular cryptocurrency community vote for Witnesses to secure their computer network.
-Coin holders to vote for “delegates”, who are then responsible for validating transactions and maintaining the blockchain.
-Used as consensus mechanisms in various cryptocurrencies such as BitShares, Lisk, EOS, Tezos, Ark, Nano, Cardano
+A cryptocurrency that uses DPoS votes for a "witnesses" to secure their computer network.
+Coin holders to vote for "delegates", who are then responsible for validating transactions and maintaining the blockchain.
+It's used as consensus mechanisms in various cryptocurrencies such as BitShares, Lisk, EOS, Tezos, Ark, Nano and Cardano.

 A security that tracks another asset, such as a commodity, group of assets, or an index.
 It can be traded like a common stock on a stock exchange.

 The runtime environment for smart contracts in Ethereum.
 It is sandboxed and completely isolated from the network, filesystem or other processes of the host computer system.
 Every Ethereum node in the network runs an EVM implementation and executes the same instructions.